SST Records: Decline in prominence

 Several artists left SST in the late 1980s.
 By 1987, just a year after signing with the label, Sonic Youth had grown disenchanted with it.
 Guitarist Thurston Moore said, "SST's accounting was a bit suspect to us", and the group's other guitarist Lee Ranaldo criticized the label's "stoner administrative quality".
 The band was also dissatisfied with Ginn's newer signings.
 Unhappy that income from their records was ultimately helping to fund "lame-ass records", Sonic Youth acrimoniously left the label and signed with Enigma Records in 1988.
 Dinosaur Jr left SST for Blanco y Negro Records in 1990.
 Frontman J Mascis said, "I like Greg Ginn and stuff, but they wouldn't pay you."

 In 1987 SST released over 80 titles, a "ridiculous amount even by major label standards", according to Azerrad.
 SST's prestige declined and by 1990 Seattle-based indie label Sub Pop had upstaged SST.
 SST's reputation was damaged severely when sound collage group Negativland fought a long legal battle with SST in the wake of its sampling lawsuit over their notorious "cover" of U2's hit "I Still Haven't Found What I'm Looking For", on the 1991 U2 single.
 The case was settled when Ginn and SST agreed to fully release most of Negativland's masters (mainly their Over The Edge series of cassettes) in exchange for completing work on a live album that had been planned long before their legal battles began, as well as keeping Negativland's three SST releases on the label for a short period (the copyright in those has since reverted to Negativland).
 This entire battle was later the basis for Negativland's 1995 book/CD, Fair Use: The Story of the Letter U and the Numeral 2.
 (One bit of detournement took the bumper sticker "SST: Corporate Rock Still Sucks" and made it into "Corporate SST Still Sucks Rock".)

 SST went into near-hibernation in the mid-90s, deleting much of its jazz output, and releasing little new material apart from Ginn's projects (including Confront James, Mojack), but still keeping the catalogs of Black Flag, the Minutemen, Firehose, Hüsker Dü, the Descendents, and Bad Brains in print.
 Several artists formerly on the label, including Sonic Youth and the Meat Puppets, sued SST to reclaim their master recordings, claiming unpaid royalties.
-The label had ceased releasing any material by the end of the 1990s.
+The label had ceased releasing any material by new artists by the end of the 1990s.
 Ginn blamed this on the bankruptcy of the label's distributor, DNA.
-The label eventually resumed releasing new material in the mid-2000s.
-However, these new releases have been restricted to Ginn-related projects like Gone, Hor, Jambang, and Greg Ginn and the Taylor Texas Corrugators.